Benefits for families

 How it works

-Based on evidence that word-of-mouth was parents’ most important source of information on childcare, Coram Family and Childcare developed the Parent Champions programme in 2007 to help ‘hard to reach’ parents who miss out on vital information about how to access childcare and other early years services.
-Since then, Parent Champions have helped hundreds of children access free early education for two, three and four year olds.
+Based on evidence that word-of-mouth is parents’ most important source of information on childcare, Coram Family and Childcare developed the Parent Champions programme to support ‘hard to reach’ parents who miss out on vital information about how to access childcare and other early years services.
+Since then, Parent Champions have helped thousands of children access free early education for two, three and four year olds.
 The parent-led model has been applied to a range of areas including:

-Most schemes run for a minimum of six months, with six to eight volunteers, who typically spend around five hours a week meeting parents.
+Most schemes run with six to eight volunteers, who typically spend around five hours a week meeting parents.

 We will work with you every step of the way to launch your Parent Champions scheme: